sumamashuhaib/Top-100-Coders/profile/sumamashuhaib@mulearn.md

 #### Leadership and Influence:

-In my current stage of education, I have actively participated in group projects and demonstrated leadership skills by coordinating team efforts and ensuring successful project completion.
+- In my current stage of education, I have actively participated in group projects and demonstrated leadership skills by coordinating team efforts and ensuring successful project completion.
 I aim to further develop these skills through involvement in student organizations and extracurricular activities.

 #### As a Top 100 Member:

-I'm interested in learning new technologies and having fresh experiences collaborating with a diverse community of programmers.
+- Learn, Socialize and Grow together as a community to strive great things fir the future.

 #### Career Plan:

-I'm interested in learning new technologies and having fresh experiences collaborating with a diverse community of programmers.
+ - I am improving my skillset everyday whether it be by doing tasks in the workplace or by learning new things that comes to my path.

 #### Thoughts on Kerala's Tech Ecosystem: